History Odyssey Modern Times Level Two

-Course type: Study guide (Please see the Booklist for the books and materials required to complete this course.
+Course type: Study guide.
+See the Booklist for the books and materials required to complete this course.
 There is an alternative booklist available for this title.

 * Modern Times Level two is a comprehensive course that is appropriate for both middle school and high school students with little modification.
 For high school we recommend reading The Red Badge of Courage in place of Rifles for Watie.

 From British Imperialism to the American Civil War to the Israeli-Palestinian conflict, Modern Times level two is a complete one-year curriculum guide that combines history with literature, world geography, and writing activities.
 Students study events from modern times history, a time of imperialism, nationalism, manifest destiny, and technology.
 And it was a time of world war and attention to human rights.
 This comprehensive course covers success and failures of civilizations in modern history from all parts of the world.